 Supermans

-Supermans are an equipment-free variation of the back extension.
-They’re done by lying face-down on the floor with your arms outstretched and lifting your chest and legs as much as you can.
-Because you’re on the floor, Supermans don’t provide a large range of motion, but they work the lower back, glutes, and hamstrings.
+Supermans are an equipment-free variation of the back extension exercise.
+Theyโre done by lying face-down on the floor with your arms outstretched and lifting your chest and legs as much as you can.
+Because youโre on the floor, Supermans donโt provide a large range of motion, but they work the lower back, glutes, and hamstrings.

-The glutes are also activated as you’re lifting your chest and legs.
-And despite the limited range of motion, there is some hip extension involved in the Superman, which is where the hamstrings come into play.
+The glutes are also activated as you lift your chest and legs.
+And despite the limited range of motion, some hip extension is involved in the Superman, which is where the hamstrings come into play.

 Reverse Hypers

-Reverse hypers are a little bit different than back extensions but they still target the glutes, hamstrings, and lower back.
+Reverse hypers are slightly different from standard back extension exercises, but they still target the glutes, hamstrings, and lower back.

 Reverse hypers are sort of like a reverse hip hinge.
-Instead of starting in a vertical position and hinging forward at the waist, you start in a hinged position and swing your legs out behind you.
+Instead of starting vertically and hinging forward at the waist, you start hinged and swing your legs out behind you.

 Good Mornings